 Yes, a basic broadband connection is required.
 Tests show a 5mb connection is sufficient.
 Your computer will require a webcam to participate in online tutorials.

 Learn from world-leading medical institutions

 Learning from leading medical experts, you’ll have access to the most comprehensive and current clinical education.

 Our postgraduate programmes provide both specialist knowledge and a pathway to career advancement.

 Become a healthcare Leader

-You'll graduate with a specialist qualification that is highly regarded across the globe, and develop a proactive, patient-centric approach to primary care.
+You'll graduate with a qualification that is highly regarded across the globe, and develop a proactive, patient-centric approach to diabetes management.

 Ready to find out more?